ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

 Now you have a list of how many reads were categorized into each barcode.
 Here is a [sed tutorial](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux) for more exercises.

+One final thing to know is that if a program does not take input from STDIN (which is needed to use it in a pipe), but instead wants a filename, you can use a single dash by itself in place of the filename and the shell will interpret that to be input from STDIN.
+So it would look something like this:

+    cat FILENAME | COMMAND -f - -otheroptions | ....

 Process substitution
 ---------------------